yahsiuhsieh/robotx-task1/Task1/README.md

-# RobotX Gazebo
+# Task1
 ## Introduction
-This is the gazeo simulation of RobotX competition
+Task 1 simulation in gazebo, using LiDAR only.

 ## Prerequisites
 1. Install dependencies